lprakashv/notes/databases/sqlite.md

 ## "Lite" means "low overhead", but not "low capability"

-- 1 writer + N concurrent readers
+- One writer at a time; readers can run concurrently, with WAL mode improving read/write overlap
 - 1 GB strings and BLOBs
 - 281 TB databases
 - 64-way joins